Stunner/findmissing/README.md

 > **Note**: The above sample can be found in readme_sample.txt.

-The above output shows eight 1.1 GB files in google drive.
+The above output shows nine 1.1 GB files in google drive.
 If we look at the extensions of the files it is evident that there are several files missing.

 `findmissing` can be used to determine the missing files like so: